 To start, take a step back and be sure you need a VFD for the application, as many users don't realize real benefits.
 Do you need to vary the speed of the motor or change the motor's acceleration?
 If neither, a motor starter is simple and will work great.
 Just want to soften the motor starts?
 Consider a soft starter.
 For all the above, a VFD may be the best choice.

 The VFD, often called an ac drive or inverter, takes a single- or three-phase signal and varies the speed of a three-phase ac induction motor.
 This is its main benefit.
 Running a motor more slowly can save significant energy, and speed changes may be useful to the application.
 Another big benefit is adjustable acceleration and deceleration.
 Less acceleration can soften the mechanical forces at motor start and reduce inrush current.
 The VFD also has built-in overload protection and motor start/stop control functions.

 Introducing the CompactLogix™ 5480 Controller, available in 2017.

 Our Bulletin 5069 CompactLogix 5480 controllers are real-time controllers with Windows 10 IoT Enterprise running in parallel to the Logix control engine.
 The CompactLogix 5480 uses the same re-architected control engine deployed in the ControlLogix® 5580 and CompactLogix 5380 controllers.
 This line of Logix controllers supports embedded Windows applications, such as analytics, data gathering, and predictive computations.

-These controllers are ideal for applications requiring high-performance communications, I/O, and motion control for up to 256 axes, and provide increased capacity of up to 45%.
+Our Bulletin 5069 CompactLogix 5380 Controllers are ideal for applications in the midrange space that require high-performance communications, I/O, and motion control for up to 32 axes.
+They also provide up to 20% increased capacity.